 Time value of money

-The following discount rate should be used in calculating ECL (IFRS 9.B5.5.44):
+The discount rate for ECL calculation should be (IFRS 9.B5.5.44):

 Collateral and credit enhancements